skojaku/DEANN-density-estimator/README.md

 log_density = model.log_density(X) # Log density
 percentile = model.percentile(X) # Percentile
 ```
 - `k`: Number of the nearest data points.
-A large `k` improves the accuracy at expense of computation time.
+A large `k` improves the accuracy at the expense of computation time.
 - `m`: Number of randomly sampled data points.
-A large `m` improves the accuracy at expense of computation time.
+A large `m` improves the accuracy at the expense of computation time.
 - `metric`: Distance metrics.
 Set `euclidean` or `cosine`.
 - `bandwidth`: Bandwidth of the kernel function.
 Set `bandwidth=None` will set the bandwidth based on a common hueristics.
 See the code for detail.
 - `exact`: `exact=False` will use approximated nearest neighbor algorithms.